Staviro/react-login-and-register/README.md

-# Getting Started with Create React App
+# Getting Started with my Login and Register Web App using React and Node.js

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).